-Being able to manage your long-term recovery from both struggles is a process and can be managed with a mix of therapies, treatment, and aftercare support.
+Learning to manage your long-term recovery from both addiction and depression is a difficult process that can be managed with a mix of therapies, treatment, and aftercare support.

 Opioids Role in Depression

-The study found that 10% of the 100,000 individuals developed depression after opioid use for 30 days or more .
-Interestingly enough, none of the patients had a prior diagnosis of depression and all were consistent across all three treatment settings.
+The study found that 10% of the 100,000 patients developed depression after opioid use of 30 days or more .
+Interestingly enough, none of the patients had a prior diagnosis of depression and this finding was consistent across all three treatment settings.

 The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lower testosterone levels due to opioid ingestion.

-There is no debating that opioid abuse and addiction have become a fast and furious epidemic within the United States.
-Opioid prescribing has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .
+There is no debating that opioid abuse and the addiction to opiates have reached epidemic proportions within the United States.
+The prescribing of opioids has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .

-Almost 37 million Americans with mood disorders are using opioids to help manage symptoms, compared to 5% of the general population .
-This equates to about 60 million prescriptions annually for individuals with a mood disorder-a startling number.
+Sadly, almost 37 million Americans with mood disorders are using opioids to help manage depression symptoms, compared to 5% of the general population .
+This equates to about 60 million prescriptions annually for individuals with a mood disorder which is a startling number.

 Importance of Treatment

-Effective and comprehensive treatment is imperative and needs to include medical detoxification to manage withdrawal symptoms from the opioids.
+In dealing with depression and opiate addiction, an effective and comprehensive treatment plan is imperative.
+This plan needs to address the opioid addiction which should include medical detoxification to manage withdrawal symptoms from the opioids.

-Individualized treatment goals and a solid treatment plan should include traditional therapies, alternative therapies, holistic care, support and therapeutic groups for long-term skill building and support.
+Individualized treatment goals and a stable treatment plan can include traditional therapies, alternative therapies, holistic care, and support groups.

-Medications may also be necessary but strictly monitored especially if there is a concern about prescription medication abuse or misuse.
+Medications may also be necessary but should be strictly monitored especially if there is a concern of abuse or misuse.